 On our real-estate portal for temporary rental and subleasing, you can offer your apartment as a sublet or temporary rental.
 You can advertise your apartment free of charge if you will not be using it for a certain period (3 months to 2 years) – because you are planning a lengthy stay abroad, a trip around the world or a temporary stay in another location.
 Or perhaps you want to try moving in with your partner without giving up your own apartment.

-As UMS Temporary Housing, we have been specialising for almost 30 years in sublease and temporary rental arrangements between private parties and are well versed in the questions associated with the practice.
+As UMS Temporary Housing, we have been specialising for more than 30 years in sublease and temporary rental arrangements between private parties and are well versed in the questions associated with the practice.
 As subletters, many of our providers are in the role of landlord for the first time and have a lot of questions: Am I allowed to sublet my apartment?
 Is temporary rental allowed?
 How do I organise temporary rental?
 Is subletting safe?
 Do I need the consent of the landlord for temporary rental, and how do I obtain it?

 Different people want different levels of support.
 Which is why, in addition to the internet platform for temporary rental and subletting, we offer our providers various agency services – you choose the appropriate support level for your needs.